Community Economic Empowerment: Building Forward Playbook

 Silhouetted builders reviewing blueprints at sunrise representing community economic empowerment.

-At sunrise, a community prepares its foundation.
-Structure, effort, and shared purpose shape what stands next.
+At sunrise a community reviews the blueprint.
+Structure, effort, and shared purpose determine what stands next.

 Introduction